Title: Section 405.7 - Patients' rights

 (1) exercise these rights regardless of the patient's language or impairment of hearing or vision.
 Skilled interpreters shall be provided to assist patients in using these rights;

-(2) treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, age, or source of payment;
+(2) treatment without discrimination as to race, color, religion, sex, gender identity, national origin, disability, sexual orientation, age, or source of payment;

 (3) considerate and respectful care in a clean and safe environment;